Davic15/angular-complete-guide/Section 02 - The Basics/Notes.md

-# Angular - The Complete Guide

-## Section 02: The Basics
+# Section 02: The Basics

 ## How an Angular App gets loaded and started?.